Lace-t/RaptorP/readme.md

 (7) The plotting package `rapplot.py` is reconstructed with Python class.
 It is easier to use.

+(8) Adaptive stepsize depends on optical depth to guarantee numerical stability in low frequency(~GHz).

 ## Quick Start

 ### Dependence